apache/airflow/docs/apache-airflow-providers-cncf-kubernetes/operators.rst

                                     )

-- Running / Debugging dag
+- After executing / debugging example and checking the logs

 .. code-block:: bash